theTardigrade/golang-set/README.md

 # set

-## Golang implementation of the set datastructure
+Golang implementation of the set datastructure

-If you use this package, please consider donating at PayPal: [https://www.paypal.me/jismithpp](https://www.paypal.me/jismithpp)

 ### Example